duckonomy/cs344/project/README.md

 There you can start generating text with the model.

 ## The Dataset
 I included the dataset with the repository (around 17mb in total) for ease of use with the website, which is how I will showcase my project.
+It is located in `api/models/`